vUdav/gulp.spritesmith-less/README.md

-# Mask and settings gulp.spritesmith plugin for Less
+# Mask, mixins and settings gulp.spritesmith plugin for Less